Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-The root of $\F'(w;f)=y$, referred to as the critical point, is given by Example 2 of Section \ref{subsection_complex_points} shows that a steepest descent contour exists for any complex values of $y$ for which $w_0 \not \in [-1/4,5/4]$, i.e.\ if $e^{3/2y}$ is not a negative real number.
+Example~\ref{ex2} of Section~\ref{subsection_complex_points} shows that a steepest descent contour exists for any complex values of $y$ for which $w_0 \notin[-1/4,5/4]$, that is, if $e^{3/2y}$ is not a negative real number.
 The values at $w_0$ are